aws-neuron/aws-neuron-sdk/docs/getting-started-neuron-rtd.md

 # Getting started:  Installing and Configuring Neuron-RTD on an Inf1 instance

+In this getting started guide you will learn how to install Neuron into your own AMI of choice.
+To use a pre-built Deep Learning AMI, which includes all of the needed Neuron packages, see these instructions: https://docs.aws.amazon.com/dlami/latest/devguide/launch-config.html

 ##  Steps Overview:

 1. Launch an EC2 Inf1 Instance